sneezeparty/soupy/README.md

 2. Create a .env and populate it.
 3. Have fun.

+Note: The bot is currently responding to itself after posting the results of !generate to the channel where it responds to all messages, regardless of not being @mentioned.
+I'm trying to figure out a solution but haven't yet.

 ### Soupy Duo is a very simple OpenAI/Dall-E-3 API Discord bot.
 It's simple to set up and it's simple to run.

 This is ONLY for !generate and the model is hard coded into the file.